 The International Initiative for Impact Evaluation 3ie is a leading non-profit organization striving to improve lives in low-and-middle-income countries.

-They finance, and support the generation of high-quality evidence for making informed decisions and filling data "gaps" in the sector, sub-sector, or an area.
+They finance, and support the generation of high-quality for making informed decisions and filling data "gaps" in the sector, sub-sector, or an area.

 3ie has conceptualized an Evidence Gap Map (EGM) to effectively measure policies and programs' impact in sectors like education, poverty, environment, and more.